AIE-Lafayette/SummerCamp3D/README.md

 ![LevelManagement5](Images/LevelManagement5.png)

+Back in Unity, drag the end text object in the "End Text" slot for the UI Manager.
 Now that our base game is complete, try to create your own levels!
 Start by duplicating your first scene by selecting the scene asset in the folder view, and pressing "Ctrl + d".
 Add different challenges and obstacles like gaps to jump over, rotating obstacles, or harder to reach collectibles.

 Once you have completed all of your levels, we'll need to let Unity know that we want all of those levels in the final game.
 This may be a bit counter intuitive.
 If we're making a new scene, surely we want it to be in the final game right?
 It's very common for developers to create test levels that don't belong in the final game.
 These can be useful for testing out new feature or fixing bugs.
 Because of this, Unity requires us to tell it which scenes belong in the final game.
 We can do this by going to "File - Build Settings".